DeepthiSudharsan/CGR-for-Sequence-Similarity/README.md

 ## Data

 The data has been gathered from NCBI (https://www.ncbi.nlm.nih.gov/) and GISAID (https://www.gisaid.org/).
-We tried for two categories of data - hCov-19 and BetaCov-19 sequences (DNA_SEQ folder) and also for human and various animal genome sequences (ANIMAL_GENOME folder).
+We tried for two categories of data - hCov-19 and BetaCov-19 sequences (DNA_SEQUENCES folder) and also for human and various animal genome sequences (ANIMAL_GENOME folder).

 ## Observations